michaelBielang/fintech-ML/README.md

 ## Features

- * [x] Fetching chart data from crypto exchange (www.poloniex.com)
+ * [x] Fetching chart data from a crypto exchange (www.poloniex.com)
  * [x] Make use of trading indicators  (Demo-mode uses MACD and RSI)
- * [x] Prepare and store data for in-app communication with Matlab
+ * [x] Preparing and storing data for in-app communication with MATLAB
- * [x] Fully functional Matlab implementation for linear and stepwise regression analyse, prediction and backtesting
+ * [x] Fully functional MATLAB implementation for linear and stepwise regression analysis, prediction and backtesting
  * [x] Building and maintaining data structures via liquibase
  * [x] Embedded & fast H2 DB
  * [x] Test Coverage
  * [x] Support of more than 130 technical indicators (Aroon, ATR, moving averages, parabolic SAR, RSI, etc.)
  * [x] Utilities to run and compare strategies
- * [x] API support of Matlab, Apache-Spark and DeepLearning4j
+ * [x] API support for MATLAB, Apache-Spark and DeepLearning4j

 ## Todos

  - Further implementation of Apache Spark Neural Networks
- - Implement ML with Matlab
+ - Implement ML with MATLAB
- - Implement an UI (React support already present)
+ - Implement a UI (React support already present)

 ## Setup

-To use this demo it is required to have the following software installed
+To use this demo it is required to have the following software installed:

   - Java 14+
   - Apache-Hadoop
-  - Matlab R2020a
+  - MATLAB R2020a

-Moreover, Matlab requires to have these plugins installed:
+Moreover, MATLAB requires to have these plugins installed:

   - Financial Instruments Toolbox
   - Trading Toolbox